Mission

 The Ritual Theatre creates original, site-specific, transformational

 theatre for diverse inter-generational audiences.
-Our performances offer space for the growth of authentic community, and seek to restore our much-needed connection with ritual and with place.
+Our performances offer space for the emergence of authentic community, and seek to restore our much-needed connection with ritual and with place.
 Through site specific plays, installation-performances and other multidisciplinary work, we hope to nurture the inspired potential within each of us, and to deeply celebrate the cycles of love, loss

 & renewal that make us human.